tomas-fryza/vhdl-course/Labs/02-logic/README.md

  ## Part 3: Binary comparator in VHDL language

-Log in to your [EDA Playground](https://www.edaplayground.com/login) account and create a new project: you can copy your previous playground and save it under a different name.
+Log in to your [EDA Playground](https://www.edaplayground.com/login) account, open [template](https://www.edaplayground.com/x/5uu3) project, use copy button, and save the project under a different name.

-In VHDL, define an [entity](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Entity) for a 2-bit binary comparator (`comparator_2bit`).
+In VHDL, define an [entity](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Entity) for a 2-bit binary comparator (`comparator_2bit`) according to the following table.

 | **Port name** | **Direction** | **Type** | **Description** |
 | :-: | :-: | :-- | :-- |